 While wages and hourly earnings get a lot of attention in the investment world, it’s worth looking at total costs and benefits.
 The faster they rise, the more the margin compression for corporations.
 Frequency: monthly.
 More here.

 ETF - Exchange Traded Fund.
 A basket of investments that track an index of stock, bonds or commodities.
 So, an S&P 500 ETF like SPY will own every stock in the index, in the same proportion as the index.
 You can trade an ETF like a stock…all day every day.
 The tax treatment is very similar to a stock.
 When you sell, a capital gain or loss is realized.
 If you receive a dividend, it’s taxed at ordinary income.
 ETFs are usually a good idea if you want a cheap, easy and tax efficient investment.
 More here.

-ETF - Things you should know.
-See our article here.
+Things you should know about ETFs: See our article here.

 FOMC - Federal Open Markets Committee.
 There are other Fed committees but this is the big one.
 It sets interest rates, primarily through the Fed Funds rate.
 It meets eight times a year.
 It’s made up of the seven permanent governors (although there are only five as of March 2019), the head of the New York Fed and the four or the twelve regional governors.
 The other eight regional governors attend but do not vote.
 The regional governors rotate their membership so get to vote every three years; hence, you hear about the FOMC being hawkish or dovish depending on who’s voting that year.

 FOMC meeting can move markets very quickly and decisively.
 Analysts scrutinize the press statement immediately after the meeting and the minutes, published a month later, for every nuance of detail.
 More here.